jbts/RayTracer/README.md

 mkdir build
 cd build
-cmake -E env CXXFLAGS="-O3" cmake ../code # turn on aggressive compiler optimization make # depending on what system you're using, CMake may generate a Makefile
-     # or some other way to build the code
+cmake -E env CXXFLAGS="-O3" cmake ../code # turn on aggressive compiler optimization make # depending on what system you're using, CMake may generate a Makefile or some other way to build the code ./ray scene_file.txt
-./ray <cool-scene-file.txt>
 ```

 This project was built and tested on Ubuntu 18.04, so I don't know how it runs